How to Deploy Laravel 13 on Shared Hosting (Without Moving Files)

 If the .htaccess method isn’t an option

-The short version: try for a settable web root first, use the .htaccess method in this guide as your reliable default, and keep the file-moving method in your back pocket only for hosts that force your hand.
+Short version: try for a settable web root first, use the .htaccess method as your default, keep file-moving in your back pocket for hosts that force your hand.

 Keeping it fast